Roxana Halls: Career

 Halls’s practice has relied on painting from life, memory, and photographs.
 Referencing everything from high art and philosophy to the zeitgeist (including, at different times, Charcot’s ‘The Iconographie Photographique de la Salpêtrière,’ Hélène Cixous’s écriture feminine, the war time paintings of Dame Laura Knight, Bosch’s The Garden of Earthly Delights, the songs of Nick Cave, Peaches and Robert Wyatt, Sylvia Plath, avantgarde cinema, and the fashion for glamorising the past), Halls’s paintings examine gender, class, identity and sexuality.

-A voracious researcher, Halls has claimed she is magpie-like, attracted by beautiful things but also by the discarded and careworn.
-She collects costumes - often foraged from charity or thrift shops - from different countries and periods, aware that the stories of their owners may remain forever unknowable.
+Halls has claimed she is magpie-like, attracted by beautiful things but also by the discarded and careworn.

-Her paintings focus on the materiality of people’s lived environments, seducing the viewer with exquisite still lifes or her emphasis on fabrics and hair.
-Often domestic in scale and subject, they rebut the notion that grandiose history paintings are a better barometer of contemporary life.
-They ask: how is women’s behaviour policed by society and how do women internalise those expectations and limitations through self-surveillance?

-Whilst her ‘Shadow Play’ and ‘Suspended Women’ series (2012) may recall the surrealism of artists like Dorothea Tanning or Meret Oppenheim, Halls does not consider her work surreal.
+Whilst her Shadow Play and Suspended Women series (2012) may recall the surrealism of artists like Dorothea Tanning or Meret Oppenheim, Halls does not consider her work surreal.
 However, performance, theatricality, illusion, and magic are recurring themes.
-Her exhibition ‘Roxana Halls’ Tingle-Tangle,’ produced for the National Theatre, London in 2009 borrowed the language of cabaret performance, Halls re-imaging herself as the impresario of a troupe.
+Her exhibition Roxana Halls’ Tingle-Tangle, produced for the National Theatre, London in 2009 borrowed the language of cabaret performance, Halls re-imaging herself as the impresario of a troupe.
 For her painting Terina The Paper Tearer and Inferna The Human Torch, she performed Inferna, a character she created after being inspired by a costume she found in a charity shop in Brixton.
 Whilst she used external performers for other works in the series, self-portraits have always been an important aspect of her oeuvre though Halls has stated that she rarely paints herself as herself.
 Halls allows paintings to evolve in the making rather than beginning with preparatory drawings.
 This mirrors her interest in depicting women in evolving states, in liminal states, held sometimes in suspension.